hsintzuli/Easy-Notify/README.md

 --------------
 ## Demo
 ### 🔍 Home Page
-#### Click Get Started to sign up a new account and follow the instruction in Demo page to quickly experience Easy-Notify
+#### Click Get Started to sign up a new account and follow the instruction in Demo page to quickly experience Easy-Notify.
 ![Home Page](./docs/imgs/homepage.gif)
 <br/>

 ### 🔍 Subscribe to Your Channel on the Demo Website
-#### Subscribe your own channel on Demo Website by the Channel ID and Channel Key
+#### Subscribe your own channel on Demo Website by the Channel ID and Channel Key.
 ![Subscribe Channel](./docs/imgs/subscribe.gif)
 <br/>

 ### 🔍 Send a Web-Push Notification in Console
-#### Send a Web-Push notification to the channel you subscribed in console and checkout the notification on the Demo Website
+#### Send a Web-Push notification to the channel you subscribed in console and checkout the notification on the Demo Website.
 ![Send Notification](./docs/imgs/notification.gif)
 <br/>

 ### 🔍 Key-Rotate
-#### In addition to create Apps and Channels, you can also rotate the Channel Key to enhance the security of your account
+#### In addition to create Apps and Channels, you can also rotate the Channel Key to enhance the security of your account.
 ![Key Rotate](./docs/imgs/keyrotate.gif)
 <br/>